ArtWorks Teaching Artists

 Kimberly Anderson is the visual arts director at Arts Place.
 She earned her MFA in ceramics at Wichita State University.
 She taught art at the Indianapolis Art Center for 13 years and at Ball State for 11 years.

-Mary Boetgger has a Masters Degree in Fine Arts from Ball State University creates both functional and decorative ceramic pieces using porcelain and stoneware clays.
+Mary Boettger has a Masters Degree in Fine Arts from Ball State University creates both functional and decorative ceramic pieces using porcelain and stoneware clays.

 Susie Burns is a Muncie born and raised artist.
 She majored in art at Ball State University in the late 1960’s.
 After retiring she has visited art by taking numerous workshops with noted impressionist painters around the country.
 Burns says she is “inspired, as an artist, by calm, tranquil places.
 Setting up an easel and listening to the sounds of nature around me as I put paint and brush to canvas is my therapy.”